carnotresearch/cr-sparse/README.rst

 Examples
 ----------------

+Some micro-benchmarks are reported `here <https://github.com/carnotresearch/cr-sparse/blob/master/paper/paper.md#runtime-comparisons>`_.
+Jupyter notebooks for these benchmarks are in the `companion repository <https://github.com/carnotresearch/cr-sparse-companion>`_.

 See the `examples gallery <https://cr-sparse.readthedocs.io/en/latest/gallery/index.html>`_ for an extensive set of examples.
 Here is a small selection of examples: